mjaysonnn/SpotVerse/README.md

 3. **Parsing the Output**:

-**Instructions**:

-1. **Fetching S3 Data**:
-   - The following scripts will retrieve data from your S3 bucket, including both completed and interrupted instances.
-2. **Data Parsing and Analysis**:
-   - Using AWS API, The scripts will then parse the fetched data, extracting details on instance types, start and end times, associated costs, and any interruptions that occurred.
+The following scripts will retrieve data from your S3 bucket, including both completed and interrupted instances.
+Using the AWS API, the scripts will then parse the fetched data, extracting details on instance types, start and end times, associated costs, and any interruptions that occurred.
+Finally, the scripts will calculate the total cost and total run time of these instances, providing a detailed analysis with Matplotlib.
-3. **Calculating Total Cost and Run Time**:
-   - Finally, the scripts will calculate the total cost and total run time of these instances, providing a detailed analysis with matplot

 ```bash
 cd step7_ParseAndAnalysis || exit